-The 485MW Zarqa power plant is a combined-cycle gas turbine power project being developed in Zarqa, the Kingdom of Jordan.
+The 485MW Zarqa power plant is a combined-cycle gas turbine (CCGT) power project being developed in Zarqa, the Kingdom of Jordan.

 The natural gas-fired project is expected to generate an average of 3.2Twh of electricity a year, which is the consumption equivalent of approximately 620,000 individual residential customers.